Lisa (Japanese musician, born 1987): 2016–2021

+2022–present: LiSA's 10th Anniversary
-On March 24, 2022, Netflix announced that they would stream a documentary film titled LiSA Another Great Day featuring her career; the film was released on October 18, 2022.

-In June 2022, LiSA, Abema TV, and TV Asahi announced that the single "Issei no Kassai" would be the theme song for their broadcast of the 2022 FIFA World Cup.
+On March 24, 2022, Netflix announced that they would stream a documentary film titled Lisa: Another Great Day featuring her career; the film was released on October 18, 2022.
+In June 2022, Lisa, Abema TV, and TV Asahi announced that the single "Issei no Kassai" would be the theme song for their broadcast of the 2022 FIFA World Cup.
 The single was released in November 2022.

+In May 2023, Lisa announced that she would be singing the theme for the Japanese dubbed version of the CG animated film Spider-Man: Across the Spider-Verse, "Realize", making it her first-ever theme song for a Hollywood film.
+She collaborated with Stray Kids and released the single "Social Path" which was released in a mini-album on September 6, 2023.

+In 2024, she collaborated with B'z guitarist Tak Matsumoto on songs for two different projects: a cover of Ann Lewis' song "Roppongi Shinjū" for his album The Hit Parade II and "The Story of Love" for Tak Matsumoto Group's album TMG II.
+She also collaborated with Felix from Stray Kids in performing the song "Reawaker" which was used as the opening theme for the second season of Solo Leveling, subtitled Arise from the Shadow.
+The song was released digitally on January 5, 2025, and physically on March 5.

 Musical style and influences

-LiSA lists Avril Lavigne, Oasis, Green Day, Paramore, Ke$ha, and Rihanna as among her musical influences, as well as her time in Chucky.
-LiSA wrote the lyrics for some of her songs in her Landspace and Launcher albums, as well as the lyrics for the singles "Bright Flight / L. Miranic", "Shirushi", and "Rally Go Round"; "Rally Go Round" was co-written with songwriter Shin Furuya.
-LiSA was described by Dennis Amith of J!-ENT as a young woman with style, beautiful vocals, and the ability to take on various musical styles.
+Lisa lists Avril Lavigne, Oasis, Green Day, Paramore, Kesha, and Rihanna as among her musical influences, as well as her time in Chucky.
+Lisa wrote the lyrics for some of her songs on her Landspace and Launcher albums, as well as the lyrics for the singles "Bright Flight / L. Miranic", "Shirushi", and "Rally Go Round"; "Rally Go Round" was co-written with songwriter Shin Furuya.
+Lisa was described by Dennis Amith of J!-ENT as a young woman with style, beautiful vocals, and the ability to take on various musical styles.

 Personal life

-Shūkan Bunshun reported that LiSA and Tatsuhisa Suzuki were engaged in May 2019.
+Shūkan Bunshun reported that Lisa and Tatsuhisa Suzuki were engaged in May 2019.
 In January 2020, the two publicly revealed their relationship and announced they had married.
+On April 25, 2023, Lisa announced the birth of her first child on an Instagram post.